tranvansang/clean-fetch/README.md

 - `fetchJson` and `fetchText` takes the same arguments as browser fetch API.
 The former returns a promise which resolves to the JSON data, the latter returns a promise which resolves to the text.
-If the response is not ok, the promise will be rejected with an Error object whose `message` is interpreted as below:
+If the response does not return ok status (2xx), the promise will be rejected with an Error object whose `message` is interpreted as below:
   - If the response is JSON and the JSON object has a truthy `error` or `message` property, the `error` (or `message`) property will be used as the error message.
-  - Otherwise, the response status text will be used as the error message.
+  - Otherwise, the response body will be used as the error message.
 The error handler can be set via `setFetchErrorHandler`, a function that takes a function that takes the response object and should throw an Error object.